 Sea Life is also a great place for you to start educating your kids, in a fun and interactive way, about important topics such as life preservation, recycling, etc.

-Local tip: It actually pays off to buy the online tickets to Sea Life Porto and you can save up to 20% on both adults’ & kids’ tickets (yes, I did the math!)
+Local tip: It actually pays off to buy the online ticket to Sea Life Porto and it provides a 10% on both adults’ & kids’ tickets.

 6 bridges cruise

 When the kids start to get tired of the best museums in Porto for families (ok, who are we kidding?
 You are the one who will get tired first… :P), you can simply take them for a short boat ride.
 This is usually an activity that pleases both adults and kids.